-Reconciliation lies at the heart of what it means to be an Episcopalian; it is simultaneously that which we long for, and that which remains elusive.
+Reconciliation lies at the heart of the Gospel of Jesus Christ; it is simultaneously that which we long for, and that which remains elusive.
 How do we define the “ministry of reconciliation” in our daily lives and ministries?
-Are there barriers that may impede our reconciliation with God and one another?
+What barriers impede our reconciliation with God and one another?

-In the ministry of Racial Reconciliation, there are as many perspectives on what reconciliation looks like as there are Episcopalians.
-While we share the commitment to justice and equity proclaimed in our Baptismal Covenant, the heartfelt and legitimate differences between us can prevent our listening deeply to one another and seeing Christ in one another.
-Yet, in the face of these differences and challenges, Episcopalians throughout the Church are engaged in important ministries of reconciliation and healing, and are building loving, inclusive, and resilient communities in a diverse range of social, cultural, and political contexts.
-This page serves as a resource for all people of faith interested in learning more about the work of racial reconciliation, in the Episcopal Church and beyond.
+There are as many perspectives on what racial reconciliation looks like as there are Episcopalians.
+While we share the commitment to justice and equity as proclaimed in the Baptismal Covenant, heartfelt and legitimate differences between us can prevent our listening deeply to one another and seeing Christ in each another.
+Yet Episcopalians throughout the Church are engaged in the important work of reconciliation and healing, building loving, inclusive, and resilient communities in a diverse range of social, cultural, and political contexts.

 CONTACT: Heidi Kim, Missioner for Racial Reconciliation